 Current Performance: MN Stat.
 357.182 Subd.
 3 requires a 10-day turnaround for paper documents and a 5-day turnaround for electronic documents.
-The average turnaround time for both paper and electronic was 2.20 days for Abstract and 2.74 days for Torrens.
-The department's average was 2.47 days turnaround time (down from 3.89 days in 2018), surpassing the requirement.
-The increase in electronic processing of documents allows the department a much faster turnaround time.
+The average turnaround time for both paper and electronic was 3.44 days (compared to 2.20 days in 2019) for Abstract and 3.26 days (compared to 2.74 days in 2019) for Torrens.
+The department's average was 3.35 days (up from 2.47 days in 2019), surpassing the requirement.
+The increase in electronic processing of documents allows the department to meet and surpass the turnaround time targets.